Privacy Policy

 6. What personal data does Zero Gravity collect?

 What personal data we process about you depends on which of our Services you are using or providing.
-The personal data that we process includes:
+The sections below set out what we collect by user type and service.

 • your full name, salutation, title, address, postcode, email address, telephone number and profile picture;

-• records of any consents you have given, together with the date and time, means of consent and any related information (e.g. the subject matter of the consent);
+• records of any consents you have given, together with the date and time, means of consent and any related information;

 • information about your use of or delivery of Services, including details of the content you viewed on our Platform, how long you stayed and on which pages, and your engagement with features on the Platform;

-• IP address, cookie information, the type of device used to access the Platform, dates and times of your interactions with the Platform and Platform correspondence (some of which may constitute personal data);
+• IP address, cookie information, the type of device used to access the Platform, dates and times of your interactions with the Platform;

 • your username, password and security login details;